-- BASC Shotgun Safe Shot provides those that take it with a chance to demonstrate a confident and safe use of shotguns in a field based situation.
+The BASC shotgun Safe Shot assessment has been designed to give you the chance to demonstrate a confident and safe use of shotguns in a field-based situation.

-For example – one of the principal causes of accidental shootings is the failure to get over gates and fences safely.
-But how should you do it safely, especially if you are on your own?
-This is one of the key practical elements in the Safe Shot award.
+For example – one of the principal causes of accidental shootings is the failure to go over gates and fences safely.
+But how should you do it correctly, especially if you are on your own?
+This is one of the key practical elements of the Safe Shot award.

 There are two ways to be awarded BASC Safe Shot:

 - Attend and pass an assessment arranged in your local area.
-BASC can provide you with a list of qualified BASC Safe Shot Assessors (see link below) with whom you can arrange an assessment.
+Download the list of qualified BASC Safe Shot assessors so you can arrange an assessment.

-To be awarded the Safe Shot badge you must complete the following:
+To be awarded the Safe Shot badge you must successfully complete the following:

-- Prove that you can load and fire the gun safely at a clay target from a shooting cage
+- Prove that you can load and fire a gun safely at a clay target from a shooting cage.

 If you have any difficulty finding details of your nearest Safe Shot assessor or event, please get in touch with the training and education department at 01244 573 018 or via email.